-The Institute has a number of centers (described below) that initiate multidisciplinary research projects in addition to a variety of other activities including the development of research monographs, colloquia and conferences, data archiving, and training workshops and programs.
-In addition to the work of its research centers, ISSI sponsors projects on a range of topics related to the study of societal issues and has provided seed funding for faculty research.
+The Institute has six centers that initiate multidisciplinary research projects in addition to a variety of other activities including the development of research monographs, colloquia and conferences, data archiving, and training workshops.
+Descriptions of current research projects can be found on each Center's website.

 Berkeley Center for Right-Wing Studies encourages and nurtures comparative scholarship on right-wing movements both in the US and abroad during the 20th and 21st centuries.
 The center promotes research, publishes research findings, supports graduate and undergraduate training, and sponsors conferences, colloquia and other public events that bring together leading scholars to share new research and engage in interdisciplinary dialog related to this field of study.